mozilla/kitsune/docs/localization.md

     Thanks!
     ```

-3. Putting in line breaks in a `trans` block doesn\'t have an effect
+3. Putting in line breaks in a `trans` block doesn't have an effect
     since `trans` blocks get gettexted and whitespace is collapsed.

 # Testing localized strings